 How long does it take?

 It takes most students a week or so to get all the pieces together, but overall the application should only take you a couple of hours!
 Most of the things we ask for you already know or have on hand.
-The video and writing sample are an opportunity to get clear about your passion and goals.
+The writing sample is an opportunity to get clear about your passion and goals.
 And your micro-portfolio can be created from all the great things you have going on in your classroom right now!

 When is the application deadline?